Jotrorox/htmlOnlyChat/README.md

 ## :dart: About ##

 A simple proof of concept app simply made to test the creation of a chat room without using any programming language on the client.
-It is not made for production use but only to prove a point to my teachers.
+It is not made for production use but only to prove a point to my CS teacher.

 ## :sparkles: Features ##